 National Honor Society

-The Nisky Friends club is student-run friendship club which creates buddy pairs between students with and without disabilities.
+Purpose: The Nisky Friends club is student-run friendship club which creates buddy pairs between students with and without disabilities.
 Nisky Friends is based upon the principles of the Best Buddies Organization, but is not limited to individuals with intellectual disabilities.
 We aim to create an inclusive school climate for students and a community culture of acceptance.
 Nisky Friends is a program where you can make lifelong friends.

 Niskayuna Outing Club